LukasWoodtli/WebPage/pelican/content/object_databases.md

     - indexing extent for each type
 - Specific family of type sets for indexed hierarchy
 - Look at all possible combinations of full extends for all types
-- Combine parts of subtype hierarchies to use one index structure (like SC-index)
+- Combine parts of sub-type hierarchies to use one index structure (like SC-index)
 - Each typeset managed with search data structure
 - Parameters *q* and *r* give bounds
     - *q*: number of index structures needed to build a type extent
     - *r*: number of times a type set is managed redundantly or replicated
-- Multiple index structures need to be accessed for a querry
+- Multiple index structures need to be accessed for a query
     - trade-off between:
         - number of index structures to access for a query
         - number of index structures to maintain